mixalhs161/liquidlab/README.md

 # liquidlab

 ## Compilation instructions
-To compile LiquidLab.java, from the command line run the following command (you should navigate to: /liquidlab/src/main/java): javac LiquidLab.java
+To compile LiquidLab.java, from the command line navigate to liquilab and then run the following command
+- mvn clean install

 ## Execution instructions
-To run LiquidLab, from the command line run the following command: java LiquidLab
+To run LiquidLab, from the command line run the following command:
+- java -jar liquidlab.jar

-## usage instructions
+## Usage instructions
 In order to use properly the programm you have to enter your preferences according to the options we provide you
+1. BASE
+2. FLAVOUR
+3. INTENSITY

 ## The structure of the repository's files is the following